Senior Data / Software Engineer

 Attended the University of Illinois at Urbana-Champaign for undergrad, earning a Bachelor of Science in Computer Science with a specialty in "Big Data and Artificial Intelligence".

-I tend to spend my free time sitting in coffee shops sipping coffee, in a garage wondering why I can't get a motorcycle to start, working on perfecting a new recipe, or spending time with friends enjoying a nice afternoon.
+Outside of work, I'll fill my free-time sitting in coffee shops sipping coffee, in a garage wondering why I can't get an old motorcycle to start, or spending time with friends enjoying a nice afternoon.

 Average Cups of Coffee / Day 3